LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-23rd.md

 So far FaaS ensured that your function is always running, even if it has not been invoked for the past weeks.
 In order to save server capacity we introduced the scale to zero feature for FaaS, Functions that have not been invoked for the past 72 hours, will be automatically stopped and warmed up on-demand during first invocation.
 This currently comes with a cost of 8 sec. warm-up time.
 In case this warm-up time is currently not acceptable, a scheduled job can be maintained to trigger an invocation within 72 hours.
 Please note that scheduled invocations are triggered without any input-data.

-**Note:** Warm-up time will be reduced in future to be around 1 - 1.5 sec and Sleep-Mode will start already after a few minutes.
+**Note:** Warm-up time will be reduced in future to be around 1 - 1.5 sec and Sleep-Mode will start after a few minutes.